Glossary

 Gingham:

 Gingham is a distinctive type of check pattern that is reminiscent of the classic tablecloth.
 Gingham fabrics are primarily broadcloth or twill weaves.
 Gingham checks can vary in size from extremely small to over 1″ wide.
 The smaller the pattern repeat the more formal the shirt.
+Link to browse.

 Herringbone:

 Herringbone is a fabric texture or pattern.
 Most Herringbone patterns are twill fabrics, woven such that the direction of the diagonal texture or pattern alternates row by row.
 Dobby fabrics can also be used to create nice herringbone patterns.
 Herringbone patterns can come in a variety of sizes and subtleties.
+Link to browse.

 Jacquard: